 You can find out more about the healthcare of the country you are visiting on the GOV.UK Foreign Travel Advice page.

-Beware though, as you will then not be covered for claims resulting from that condition.
+Be careful, though, because this means you won’t be covered for claims resulting from that condition.

-Even if you have a serious terminal illness there are polices available for you.
+Even if you have a serious terminal illness, there are policies available for you.
 Compare travel insurance companies that cover medical conditions here.